Geometric Backstepping Control of Omnidirectional Tiltrotors Incorporating Servo-Rotor Dynamics for Robustness against Sudden Disturbances: INTRODUCTION

 We first design a wrench controller for the rigid-body dynamics without considering the actuator dynamics and derive an actuator controller in a backstepping manner \cite{bang2009robust} that takes into account the gap between the desired wrench command and the actual wrench.
 Moreover, unlike prior studies that considered actuator dynamics only at the control allocation level and either locally linearized or entirely omitted their influence on the overall system dynamics \cite{allenspach2020design,cuniato2024allocation}, we conduct a Lyapunov-based stability analysis of the full closed-loop system that explicitly incorporates actuator dynamics.
 Through the analysis, we show that the entire system is exponentially stable.
 Finally, we further show that the proposed controller is also robust to parametric uncertainties in the time constant terms inherent to actuator dynamics.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{[Controller design considering actuator dynamics]}: We propose a controller for variable-tilt multirotors that explicitly incorporates both rotor and servo dynamics. \item \textbf{[Stability \& robustness analysis]}: We analyze the stability of the entire closed-loop system while accounting for rotor and servo dynamics, and we prove that the proposed controller remains robust even in the presence of actuator time-constant uncertainty. \item \textbf{[Real-world validation]}: The effectiveness of the proposed controller is validated through real-world experiments, including high-speed trajectory tracking and recovery from impulsive rotational disturbances, scenarios in which actuator dynamics play a critical role.
-Comparative experiments with baseline controllers demonstrate superior performance. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item A geometric backstepping control framework for variable-tilt omnidirectional multirotors that explicitly incorporates the first-order dynamics of both servos and motors. \item A rigorous stability analysis of the full closed-loop system, establishing exponential stability for known actuator time constants and ultimate boundedness under uncertainty in these parameters. \item Validation of the proposed controller through real-world experiments, including high-speed trajectory tracking and recovery from impulsive rotational disturbances.
+The results demonstrate that our method significantly outperforms a baseline controller, which fails to maintain stability during aggressive maneuvers. \end{itemize}